Loboc Church: Epistle retablo

 On the right side of the altar are two retablos.
-The larger altar on the right side currently houses the image of St. Francis Xavier as preacher on the topmost level.
+The larger altar on the right side currently houses the image of Saint Francis Xavier as preacher on the topmost level.
 On the middle level of the same retablo are images of Saint Vincent Ferrer in the center, and Saint Augustine and Saint Monica on the left and right niches, respectively.
 The lowest level contains images of the Nuestra Señora de la Consolacion in the center, Saint Anne to the right and Saint Thérèse of Lisieux (originally St Joachim) on the left.
 The smaller altar has two levels of baroque and neoclassical style, respectively, with images of the crucified Christ on the lower level and the Holy Infant on the upper.
 The tomb of Father Aquilino Bon and other Recollect priests who served Loboc are also on this side of the church.
-The remains of Jesuit priest Alonso de Humanes were formerly interred in this area before the transfer of his remains to San Ignacio in Intramuros.
+The remains of Jesuit priest Alonso de Humanes were formerly interred in this area before the transfer of his remains to San Ignacio Church in Intramuros.
 An apocryphal account tells of a fire in a former Loboc church stopping at the foot of Humanes' tomb; this story spread across the people of the Loboc and nearby towns, which drew pilgrims to light candles in memory of Humanes.

 Gospel retablo

 On the left side of the altar are also two retablos.
 The larger altar, which is a twin of the altar opposite it, houses an image of an unidentified saint on the topmost level, presumably Michael the Archangel, and the crucified Christ (originally Madonna and Child) in the center, Saint Anthony of Padua on the middle-left, and Saint Nicholas of Tolentino on the middle-right niches.
 The original images on the lowest level have been replaced.
-The smaller retablo, also of the same style, houses the images of Saint Joseph with the child Jesus, and St Isidore the Laborer on the lower and upper level, respectively.
+The smaller retablo, also of the same style, houses the images of Saint Joseph with the Child Jesus, and Saint Isidore the Laborer on the lower and upper level, respectively.
 In the sacristy is another retablo, with a crucifix in its central niche.
-On the doorframes of the sacristy are two bas-reliefs depicting Saint Ignatius and the first Jesuits before Mary and the child Jesus and of St. Ignatius holding a book (in stucco).
+On the doorframes of the sacristy are two bas-reliefs depicting Saint Ignatius and the first Jesuits before Mary and the Child Jesus and of Saint Ignatius holding a book (in stucco).